 We heaved ourselves up giant steps via small ledges in the rocks to get off the beach.
 We ducked our heads to get through cave like sections and at times I had to throw my pack up onto the rock so I wouldn’t lose my balance on an ambitious scramble.

-Here’s how 3 days on the Lake Superior Coastal Trail unfolded.
+Here’s how our 3 days on the Lake Superior Coastal Trail unfolded.

-Day 1 – Orphan Lake Trailhead to Robertson Cove (approximately 11 km, 4 hours)
+Day 1 – Orphan Lake Trailhead to Robertson Cove (about 11 km in 4 hours)

 Was I ever wrong!
 Over the next couple of days the hike was both physically and mentally tiring.
 You really had to concentrate on where to put your foot, almost every step of the way.